 Our primary sources of revenue are Internet connectivity services, WAN services, outsourcing services, systems integration and equipment sales.
 Internet connectivity services consist of Internet connectivity services for corporate use and Internet connectivity services for home use.
-For outsourcing services, we provide services such as network security services, mail and web server hosting services, managed router services, Internet data center services and cloud computing services used as "IIJ GIO/Hosting Package".
-For WAN services, we offer closed network services using connectivity such as Ethernet and dedicated lines, which are mainly provided by IIJ-Global.
+For WAN services, we offer closed network services using connectivity such as Ethernet and dedicated lines, which are mainly provided by III-Global.
+For outsourcing services, we provide services such as network security services, mail and web server hosting services, managed router services, Internet data center services and cloud computing services such as III GIO/Hosting Package.
 For systems integration, we provide systems construction such as consulting, project planning, systems design and development of network systems to meet each of our customers' requirements and systems operation and maintenance.
-We also provide systems integration using "IIJ GIO" services.
-For equipment sales, we sell equipment as part of our provision of total network.
+III GIO/Component is provided as a part of systems operation and maintenance.
+For equipment sales, we sell equipment as part of our provision of total network solutions.